DipeshGhimire/Jarvis/README.md

 Jarvis.sh is a lightweight configurable multi-lang jarvis-like bot
 Meant for home automation running on slow computer (ex: Raspberry Pi)
 It installs automatically speech recognition & synthesis engines of your choice.
+Jarvis is designed with Artificial Intelligence (A.I) in both software and hardware which allows the computer system to make smart decisions based on environmental factors.
+Jarvis is a virtual assistant, similar to Siri but with a lot more power.
+Jarvis is the brains behind all operations, he makes the choices and decisions for home automation and much more.
+Jarvis is based off Artificial Intelligence and is capable of answering complex questions, maths equations, reading social network messages, conversing, being a top class assistant and much more.
+Jarvis speaks back through speakers located in the rooms and you can speak to him!
+That's right, if you have a question, simply ask it wherever you are in your home.

 ## License